emencia/cmsplugin-blocks/README.rst

     from cmsplugin_blocks import *

-And finally apply its migrations.
+And finally apply database migrations.